11 Mar How To Find Your FTP Hostname, Username and Password?

 FTP hostname: ftp.xyz.com.

 Step 3: Get into cPanel and create one

-Tried everything, and still not able to find the information you needed.
+You tried everything and still not able to find the information you needed.
 Why not just create one?

-Now, click the FTP Accounts and then you will get the following window.
+Now, click the FTP Accounts, and then you will get the following window.

-The above screenshot comprises of many fields.
+The above screenshot comprises many fields.
 You need to fill up the above fields to get started with your FTP account.

 Note: Always use the password generator to generate a strong password.
 Hackers can easily get into your FTP account if you don’t have a strong password.

 It is a good time to contact the hosting support and let them sort it out for you.